 Any written complaints, including ADA complaints and civil rights complaints about any aspect of service, may be taken in person, over the phone, by email, or by mail.
 Employees receiving the complaint should ask for thorough details (who, what, where, and when) to address the complaint as fully as possible.
 It is desired, but not necessary, that the complainant's contact information be received.
 If not, the complaint may be anonymous.
-Once received, the time, date, and nature of the complaint, as well as any contact information, will be logged in a binder kept for this purpose by management.
+Once received, the time, date, and nature of the complaint, as well as any contact information, will be logged in a register binder kept for this purpose by management.

-Any staff member may take the complaint, but all complaints must be forwarded to a to the Program Specialist III-Risk and Compliance.
+Any staff member may take the complaint, but all complaints must be forwarded to the Program Specialist II-Risk and Compliance.
 Replies to operational complaints (about drivers, routes, conditions of buses, etc.) will be made by the Program Supervisor III and will address the issue as fully and thoroughly as possible, making a note of the steps taken to address the action to the Assistant Director.
 If the Program Supervisor III determines that, for whatever reason, the complaint cannot be addressed by him/her, he/she will immediately forward it to the Assistant Director.
-If the Assistant Director determines that, for whatever reason, the complaint cannot be addressed by him/her or the complainant's issue is still not resolved, he/she will immediately forward it to the Human Resources department for further review.
+If the Assistant Director determines that, for whatever reason, the complaint cannot be addressed by him/her, he/she will interver reason, the complaint cannot be addressed by him/her or the complainant's issue is still not resolved, he/she will immediately forward it to the Human Resources department for further review.
 All complaints not of an operational nature, such as about maintenance, planning, finances, Title IV, or ADA, will be forwarded to the appropriate administrative staff member.
-A log of all complaints is kept by the Program Specialist III-Risk and Compliance.
+A log of all complaints is kept by the Program Specialist II-Risk and Compliance.
 If the complaint is determined to fall under the EEO guidelines, then the complaint should be forwarded directly to the EEO officer (Transit Director).